cozy/cozy-stack/CONTRIBUTING.md

 How to contribute to the Cozy Stack?
 ====================================

-Thank you for your interest in contributing to Rust!
+Thank you for your interest in contributing to Cozy!
 There are many ways to contribute, and we appreciate all of them.